(All fields required)

-Cincinnati Children’s College Hill Campus houses three residential units (P2North, P2East and P2South) with a 33-bed capacity.
+Cincinnati Children’s College Hill Campus houses three residential units with a 30-bed capacity.
 As the only residential treatment facility integrated into a pediatric-focused hospital in Ohio, we help youth manage their mental illness by making healthy decisions, expressing emotions through appropriate communication and behaviors, and increasing their ability to live healthy and productive lives.

 Therapeutic recreation is a skilled service that is offered to youth in an individual or group setting.
 The purpose of therapeutic recreation is to improve your child’s health and well-being through leisure-based activity.
 Youth receive a full evaluation and an individualized treatment plan specific to recreational therapy to assist in their successful community re-integration.
 Services are provided by professionals who are certified, registered, or licensed to provide therapeutic recreation.

 Our occupational therapists assess whether occupational therapy could help a child address difficulties with completing daily and routine tasks, interacting with peers and staff, effectively managing frustration and mood changes, and organizing thoughts for effective problem solving.

 Our occupational therapy program uses an activity-based approach to highlight areas of strength and engage the child in functional and age-appropriate tasks.
 This increases independence in self-care, social skills, leisure activities, coping skills, cognition and sensory processing.

 The Division of Psychiatry provides educational services in a structured, safe environment for all students as they undergo their mental health treatment.

 Staffed by teachers from Cincinnati Public Schools (CPS), our educational programs function on a traditional school schedule and are provided to all residential patients.